tldr-pages/tldr/pages/common/fgrep.md

 `fgrep {{search_string}} {{path/to/file}}`

 - Search only lines that match entirely in files:

 `fgrep -x {{path/to/file1}} {{path/to/file2}}`

--Count of number of lines that match the given string in a file:
+- Count the number of lines that match the given string in a file:

 `fgrep -c {{search_string}} {{path/to/file}}`

-- Shows line number of file with the line matched:
+- Show line number of file with the line matched:

 `fgrep -n {{search_string}} {{path/to/file}}`